What Is Sarclisa?

 Infusion-related reaction

-An infusion-related reaction (IRR) can occur with many IV-administered cancer therapies.
-Cytokines cause IRR.
-Cytokines are small proteins released from cells targeted by the monoclonal antibody that affect the behavior of other cells and from immune cells recruited to the area.
+IRR can occur with many IV-administered cancer therapies.
+IRR is caused by cytokines, small proteins released from cells targeted by the monoclonal antibody in order to affect the behavior of other cells, and from immune cells that are recruited to the area.

 - nasal congestion